Single crystal: In research

 Single crystals are essential in research especially condensed-matter physics and all aspects of materials science such as surface science.
 The detailed study of the crystal structure of a material by techniques such as Bragg diffraction and helium atom scattering is easier with single crystals because it is possible to study directional dependence of various properties and compare with theoretical predictions.
 Furthermore, macroscopically averaging techniques such as angle-resolved photoemission spectroscopy or low-energy electron diffraction are only possible or meaningful on surfaces of single crystals.
+Single crystals are further well-suited to investigate material-inherent properties using surface-sensitive techniques, as they are much less affected by preparation methods than thin films.
 In superconductivity there have been cases of materials where superconductivity is only seen in single-crystalline specimen.
 They may be grown for this purpose, even when the material is otherwise only needed in polycrystalline form.

 As such, numerous new materials are being studied in their single-crystal form.
-The young field of metal-organic-frameworks (MOF's) is one of many which qualify to have single crystals.
+The young field of metal-organic-frameworks (MOFs) is one of many which qualify to have single crystals.
 In January 2021 Dr. Dong and Dr. Feng demonstrated how polycyclic aromatic ligands can be optimized to produce large 2D MOF single crystals of sizes up to 200 μm.
 This could mean scientists can fabricate single-crystal devices and determine intrinsic electrical conductivity and charge transport mechanism.

 The field of photodriven transformation can also be involved with single crystals with something called single-crystal-to-single-crystal (SCSC) transformations.
 These provide direct observation of molecular movement and understanding of mechanistic details.
 This photoswitching behavior has also been observed in cutting-edge research on intrinsically non-photo-responsive mononuclear lanthanide single-molecule-magnets (SMM).